pcnsuite/pcnspec/README.md

 {
   /**
-   * A unique identifier for the step.
+   * A document-unique identifier for the step.
    * @type {string}
    */
   "id": "",